 I shivered involuntarily and tucked my gloveless hands inside my pockets.
 I loved autumn, when trees turned into that burnish gold color and animals scurried to gather supplies for the winter, but it seemed like here, in this small town, winter had already arrived.

-Another flash of light appeared, just a few yards to my left, followed immediately by a loud ka-boom!
+Another flash of light appeared, just a few yards to my left, followed immediately by a loud kaboom!
 And the bucket of giant rocks down the mountain.

-That sense of foreboding returned, I glanced around, and found nothing that felt out of place.
+That sense of foreboding returned, and I glanced around, found nothing that felt out of place.

 As my long legs ate the small distance between the diner and the old brick house, I thought about calling Michelle and asking her over so we could do something fun.
 I had missed the excitement of going out with my friends during my teen years, locked up in a bedroom in the PSS headquarters in Washington.
 I had permission to watch the world from a TV and read about it from books whenever I wasn’t down in a lab.
 Sometimes I was sent to the small library where I received a rudimentary education, but it was nothing near what I’d have learned had I gone to school.

 I didn’t see Marian behind her desk in the foyer, but when I passed her office door I heard the low sound of a talk show and saw reflective lights coming from the TV.
 I’d stop by in the morning and pay my rent then; I knew how much she hated being interrupted from her talk shows.
-Plus, I was soaked to the bones and my appearance would only prompt her to pour one of those awful teas down my throat, so I took the back stairs on the corner and headed up to my room, which was the last one in the corridor, telling myself I’d grab some dry clothes than backtrack and dry off the water trail I left behind.
+Plus, I was soaked to the bones and my appearance would only prompt her to pour one of those awful teas down my throat, so I took the back stairs on the corner and headed up to my room, the last one in the corridor, telling myself I’d grab some dry clothes, then backtrack and dry off the water trail I left behind.